 This VH1-style mockumentary explores the legendary Pac-man ghosts’ rise to fame.
 Learn how this record-breaking game earned buckets of coin, party with with Blinky, Pinky, Inky, and Clyde, then watch the infamous yellow icon make a guest appearance.

-As of today, I have minted 19 Pac-man NFTs on Kodadot.
+As of today, I have minted 20 Pac-man NFTs on Kodadot.
+The latest is the audio short narrated by the delightful Laci Powers.
 I have 64 NFTs allotted to the entire Behind the Maze collection.
-So much is still in the works; the audio short, 2D animation, 3D animation, and original paintings.
+So much is still in the works; 2D animation, 3D animation, and original paintings.
 Check back often, because I mint weekly.